 Science skill S: Implementation Term 1 Term 2 Term 3 Term 4 Term 5 Term 6 Identify common appliances that run on electricity Construct a simple series electrical circuit, identifying and naming its basic parts, including cells, wires, bulbs, switches and buzzers Identify whether or not a lamp will light in a simple series circuit, based on whether or not the lamp is part of a complete loop with a battery Recognise that a switch opens and closes a circuit and associate this with whether or not a lamp lights in a simple series circuit Recognise some common conductors and insulators, and associate metals with being good conductors.
 Recognise that they need light in order to see things and that dark is the absence of light Notice that light is reflected from surfaces Recognise that light from the sun can be dangerous and that there are ways to protect their eyes Recognise that shadows are formed when the light from a light source is blocked by a solid object Find patterns in the way that the sizes of shadows change.
 Compare and group together different kinds of rocks on the basis of their appearance and simple physical properties Describe in simple terms how fossils are formed when things that have lived are trapped within rock Recognise that soils are made from rocks and organic matter.
 Identify and describe the functions of different parts of plants; roots, stem, leaves and flowers.
 Explore the requirements of plants for life and growth (air, light, water, nutrients from soil and room to grow) and how they vary from plant to plant.
 Investigate the ways in which water is transported within plants.
-Explore the role of flowers in the life cycle of flowering plants, including pollination, seed formation and seed dispersal Explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment Recognise that environments can change and that this can sometimes pose dangers to living things Describe the simple functions of the basic parts of the digestive system in humans Identify the different types of teeth in humans and their simple functions Construct and interpreta variety of food chains, identifying producers, predators and prey.
-7 Norking Scientifica lly skills: Implementat tion Predicting Recording/presenting Using equipment Safety Suggesting improvements Fair testing Recording results/presenting Measuring Presenting results Observing Classifying and sorting Measuring Conclusions Present results Predicting Observing Sorting and classifying Take measurements Questioning Identifying important information.
+Explore the role of flowers in the life cycle of flowering plants, including pollination, seed formation and seed dispersal Explore and use classification keys to help group, identify and name a variety of living things in their local and wider environment Recognise that environments can change and that this can sometimes pose dangers to living things Describe the simple functions of the basic parts of the digestive system in humans Identify the different types of teeth in humans and their simple functions Construct and interpra variety of food chains, identifying producers, predators and prey.
+W orking Scientifica lly skills: Implement ation Predicting Recording/presenting Using equipment Safety Suggesting improvements Fair testing Recording results/presenting Measuring Presenting results Observing Classifying and sorting Measuring Conclusions Present results Predicting Observing Sorting and classifying Take measurements Questioning Identifying important information.
 Conclusions So what?
 Suggesting improvements Questioning Conclusions So what?
 Identifying important information.
-Knowledge ( Gained: Impact To know common appliances that run on electricity.
-To know how to construct a To know that light is reflected.
-To know how shadows are To know how soils are formed.
-To know how fossils are To know the names of parts of a plant.
-To know and describe the To identify living things in their local environment.
-To name living things in their local To know the basic function of the digestive system in humans. simple series electrical circuit.
-To know how to identifying and name a simple series circuit basic parts, including cells, formed.
-To know that sunlight can be dangerous to eyes. formed over time.
-To know the names of different types of rocks. functions of a plant.
-To know what different plants need to be able to grow. environment.
+Gained: Impact 1 To know common appliances that run on electricity.
+To know how to construct a simple series electrical circuit.
+To know how to identifying and name a simple series circuit To know that light is reflected.
+To know how shadows are formed.
+To know that sunlight can be dangerous to eyes.
+To know how soils are formed.
+To know how fossils are formed over time.
+To know the names of different types of rocks.
+To know the names of parts of a plant.
+To know and describe the functions of a plant.
+To identify living things in their local environment.
+To name living things in their local environment.
 To know how to use classification keys.
+To know the basic function of the digestive system in humans.
 To know the names of the teeth in humans.